 Menopause is characterized mainly by shifts in the hormones involved in the formation of lower estrogens and progesterones, which control many functions in the body.
 As the ovaries produce less of these hormones, their decline causes various changes because of the impact on the organism as a whole.
 Estrogen is particularly critical to balancing bone density and cardiovascular health as well as elasticity of the skin and other tissues; in fact, the level of the hormone declines during menopause, which brings out noticeable and often difficult symptoms along with long-term health risks.

 Hot flashes and night sweats are two signature signs of menopause.
 These episodes come up suddenly and involve intense warmth along with a sweating event.
 This is because the body is unable to modulate temperature when hormonal changes occur within the system.
-These night sweats further contribute to disturbed sleep, which results in fatigue and irritability.
+These night sweats further contribute to disturbed sleep, which results in fatigue and irritability, and even physical discomfort such as spinal pain.

 With reduced estrogen, the vaginal mucosa gets drier, causing pain to the woman during intercourse, thereby subjecting her to increased risk of infections.
 These changes can have an effect on sexual confidence and intimacy, and therefore, solutions must be sought through open discussion with healthcare providers like Columbus OB/GYN.